LinuxCommandLibrary

 TLDR

-Check if an option is set
+Check if an option is the first set option in the current context

-$ getopts [x] [opt]; echo $opt
+$ getopts [x] [opt]; echo $[opt]

 copy

-$ getopts [x]: [opt]; echo $OPTARG
+$ getopts [x]: [opt]; echo $[opt] $OPTARG

 copy